Prescription Pet Food Class Action Lawsuit

 What is Prescription Pet Food?

-Defendants involved in the class action include the following manufacturers and retailers:
+Defendants in these lawsuits have so far included the following manufacturers and retailers:

 • Mars Petcare US, Inc. (Royal Canin & Iams)